St Teilo

 According to these sources Dyfrig was the illegitimate son of Ebrdil, the daughter of King Peibio Clafrog of Ergyng.
 His grandfather threw his mother into the River Wye when he discovered she was pregnant, but she was miraculously saved from drowning.
 Dyfrig was born in the village of Madley, Herefordshire.
 He and his mother were reconciled with Peibio when the child's touch cured the king of leprosy.

 Dyfrig - the Latin form is Dubricius - was revered as the evangelist and first Bishop of Egyng, a diocese which ultimately gave birth to that of Llandaff.
-It possibly would have surprised Dyfrig when June Osborne was installed as the 72nd Bishop of Llandaff, and his successor, on 22 July 2017.
+It probably would would have surprised Dyfrig had he known that one day his diocese would be in the charge of Bishop June Osborne, who was installed as the 72nd Bishop of Llandaff on 22 July 2017.
+Mary Stallard succeeded Bishop Osborne in 2023.

 Dubricius is not a common dedication.
 Four other churches in Herefordshire are dedicated to the saint - Ballingham, St Devereux, Whitchurch, and Hamnish.
 There is a Church of St Dubricius at Gwenddwr in Breconshire (probably not an old dedication) and at Llanvaches in Newport, Monmouthshire.
 There is also a church dedicated to him at Porlock in Somerset, and a Roman Catholic Church at Treforest.